flix-tech/yabeda/README.md

 # yabeda

-A tool that sends deployment notifications from Gitlab CI to Slack.
+Yabeda is a tool that gets information about pipelines from GitLab CI and sends it to Slack as pretty messages to.
+You can call it from your deployment pipelines to get detailed deployment notifications.

 [![Build Status](https://travis-ci.org/flix-tech/yabeda.svg?branch=master)](https://travis-ci.org/flix-tech/yabeda)

 ## How to install yabeda service

-**Warning:** documentation not finished.

 ### Getting access to GitLab